In this article, the first one of the series, I would like to:

 The deeper analysis at the level of sub-capabilities demonstrates different trends, as shown in Figure 4.

-For example, the maturity levels of data quality and data management framework have almost remained the same.
+For example, the maturity levels of data quality and data management framework have almost remained unchanged.
 Data modeling demonstrated a slightly higher level of maturity.
-However, the data chains and information systems architecture had somewhat lower levels of maturity in 2020.
+However, the data chains and information systems architecture had somewhat lower maturity levels in 2020.
 In the consequent articles, we will investigate these trends in-depth.